kanasob/DDP_project/README.md

-# DDP_project
+# Course project for Developing Data Product

-Course project for developing data product
+This application was craeted as a course project for the Developing Data Products course.